NiGuangOwO/Triggernometry/readme.md

 Related issue: [#91](https://github.com/paissaheavyindustries/Triggernometry/issues/91)
 ### Fixed the MessageBox bug which let it sometimes hide behind the window:
 Now the message boxes will show above the current active window.
-### Fixed the bug that some columns could not be adjusted in variable state viewer:
-Some columns were set to `Fill`.
-This selection would forbid the adjustment of its column width if it is not the last column.
 ### Added support for linebreaks in expressions
 Previously the linebreaks do not fully tolerate with splitting arguments, codes which contain trimming, and also regexes.
 A special character `⏎` was used as a placeholder for all linebreaks when parsing expressions, then replaced back after parsed.